0atman/noboilerplate/scripts/38-autism.md

 - between 1 and 2 percent of children are autistic, and you don't grow out of it
 	- This means that 1 or 2 percent of adults could be autistic and not know they are
-- Autism seems to be extremely heritable
+- Autism auso seems to be extremely heritable
 	- if one or both of your parents are autistic, you likely are too
-	- But the reverse is also likely true: If are autistic, ask your parents some questions about how they have experienced their life so far
+	- But the reverse is also likely true: If you are autistic, ask your parents some questions about how they have experienced their life so far

 ---

-## My Model of Autism:
+## My Model of Autism

-### Detail-oriented Thinking

-notes:

-The question of what causes autism is uninteresting to me, you can't see my biology, dna or chromosomes, what you can see is my behaviour and my presentation.

-We don't know the biological cause of autism, but the way I think about my condition is that it is caused by detail-oriented thinking.
-I've heard this sometimes called bottom-up thinking.

-It's defined in contrast to thinking in abstractions, sometimes called top-down thinking, where high-level concepts are worked out first, details second.

-For me, detail-oriented thinking is a proxy for the as-yet unknown, currently missing root cause.

----

-## detail-oriented Thinkers Value
+### Detail-Oriented Thinkers Value:

 - **Our Senses** over what we are told
 - **Well-defined Rules** over tacit convention
 - **Sticking to a Plan** over improvisation
-- **Clear Data** over emotional arguments
-- **Direct perception** over society's implicit abstractions
+- **Clear Data** over society's implicit abstractions

-That is, while there is value in the items on
+_That is, while there is value in the items on
-the right, we value the items on the left more.
+the right, we value the items on the left more.[^agilemani]_

-_(dubiously adapted from The Agile Manifesto)_

 notes:

-This is why emotions can sometimes come slower to us, we're paying attention to the million details around us, and sometimes this causes us to miss what's going on inside us or in others, perhaps until it's too late
+This is why emotions can sometimes come slower to us, we're paying attention to the million details around us, and sometimes this causes us to miss the big picture

 You often can't simply tell us what to do, we'd prefer it if you also tell us the details of what and why, from the bottom up.